uofajillian/edx-documentation/en_us/xblock/source/concepts/fields.rst

 * Information about the user, such as language or timezone, is stored in a field with the scope with **One user** and **All**.

+Scope combinations that are used together frequently are available is a set of predefined scopes, as described below.

 =================================
 Predefined Scopes